Selected PTD / PID readings

 The study looks at how the role of FOs could be strengthened, including consideration of funding mechanisms that enhance effective participation in the innovation system ? with the emphasis on FOs? participation in decision-making processes about providing agricultural services, identifying issues for research and development, and orienting the agricultural innovation process.

-- Developing Technology with Farmers - A trainer's guide for participatory learning (PDF file; size : 919 KB)
+- Developing technology with farmers – a trainer’s guide for participatory learning (pdf 919 KB) – see also scanned version

 - Active partnership between research and extension institutions, NGOs and rural communities